hydrogen-css/hydrogen/info/roadmap.md

 - When Hydrogen finds an error in one of the queries passed to an attribute, the whole attribute is ignored and an error is presented - it would be better if correct queries were still passed so that only the wrong query is ignored

 ## Bugfixes
-- Check to see if an empty directory will cause a failing error
 - Attributes that accept gradients as an option should provide a color fallback generated from the first color value in the gradient - this will require a more complex gradient map that provides access to the fallback color

 # This release so far